mohneesh9797-puresoftware/lzws/README.md

 It consists of library and cli tool.
 Cli tool should be compatible with recent version of [ncompress](https://github.com/vapier/ncompress).

 The main goal of the project is to provide streaming interface for lzw compressor.
-This interface is framework agnostic and could be used in any application.
+This interface is framework agnostic and can be used in any application.

 ## Dictionary implementations

 * Trie based on linked list (idea from LZW AB).
-Low memory usage <= 327 KB but slow.
+Low memory usage <= 327 KB (16 bit codes) but slow.
 Use it for small data < 50 MB.
 * Trie based on sparse array.
-High memory usage <= 33.5 MB and maximum performance.
+High memory usage <= 33.5 MB (16 bit codes) and maximum performance.
 Use it for big data > 50 MB.

 You can add your own implementation.

 ## Getting Started

-Project has no deps.
+Project depends on [GMP](https://gmplib.org).
 You can build it with cmake.
 It is good to have both gcc and clang for testing.

 ```sh
 cd build